drvinceknight/pfm/book/building-tools/05-modularisation/exercises/main.md

    `statistics.median` and `statistics.variance`.
 Note: the `statistics` library is part of the standard python library.
-5. Write a `calculus.py` file with tools to be able to find and qualify (using the second derivate test) the inflection points of a given quadratic (assumed to be a Sympy expression).
+5. Write a `calculus.py` file with tools to be able to find and qualify (using the second derivative test) the inflection points of a given quadratic (assumed to be a Sympy expression).